CS45-FortyFive/FortyFive-Robot_ws/README.md

 $ roslaunch widowx_arm_bringup arm_moveit.launch sim:=false sr300:=false```
 ```
 ### 6.3 Install ROS Arm Dependancies
-On your Remote PC run following commands on your terminal to download and build the OpenMANIPULATOR-X package.
+On your Laptop run following commands on your terminal to download and build the OpenMANIPULATOR-X package.

 ```
 $ cd ~/catkin_ws/src/